chronzerg/Janderland/README.md

 # janderland

-This is the personal website of Jon Anderson, aka chronzerg.
+This is the personal website of Jon Anderson.